 Middle-earth has experienced distinct eras.
 Those eras are not like our divisions of time past into the Cretaceous or whatever, for they are determined by the acts of those dwelling in Middle-earth—they are, one might say, moral eras, though the transitions can be marked by spectacular geographic transformations as well, for in early Middle-earth, as in the Old Testament, The One would on certain great occasions intervene directly and forcibly.
 The history of the First Age of Middle-earth is the stuff of The Silmarillion, of which I will say more in a while; but by late in the Third Age, the time of The Hobbit and LOTR (which together occupy so narrow a sliver of time that many characters appear in both), such ancient lore is scarcely remembered save by some few we eventually meet in the tales.

 Tolkien’s undertaking, at which he was largely successful, is stupendous in magnitude and scope.
 (The only thing I know of remotely close to it was Austin Tappan Wright’s lifetime work imagining Islandia.)
 Tolkien imagined and developed in exquisite detail the physical and moral history of a full, rich, complex world.
-Tolkien’s son Christopher has devoted much of his life to organizing as best one could the material of his father’s estate (the elder Tolkien was maddeningly unmethodical—and that is putting it gently—at keeping his staggeringly complex and overlapping sets of notes and drafts, often writing new material literally over old), the goals being to present such new tales (or, really, fragments thereof) as could be extracted with passable textual integrity and, more valuable because more productive, to develop a textual history through which we can see the developing Middle-earth—the choices Tolkien considered and abandoned or, more often, used as bases to rework or expand other choices previously made.
-That set came out to twelve volumes, which gives some idea of the complexities Tolkien dealt with (both Tolkiens, in their different tasks).
+Tolkien’s son Christopher devoted much of his life to organizing as best one could the material of his father’s estate (the elder Tolkien was maddeningly unmethodical—and that is putting it gently—at keeping his staggeringly complex and overlapping sets of notes and drafts, often writing new material literally over old), the goals being to present such new tales (or, really, fragments thereof) as could be extracted with passable textual integrity and, more valuable because more productive, to develop a textual history through which we can see the developing Middle-earth—the choices Tolkien considered and abandoned or, more often, used as bases to rework or expand other choices previously made.
+That set came out to twelve volumes (plus a 13th that is simply an index), which gives some idea of the complexities Tolkien dealt with (both Tolkiens, in their different tasks).